sebastiaanluca/laravel-module-loader/README.md

 - Manually for now
 - Module directory
 - Only requirement is a `src/Providers` directory and a service provider with correct naming

+### Refresh modules

-- Execute command to update composer.json autoload section (link to config option to enable runtime autoloading)
+If you're not using runtime autoloading (disabled by default). (link to config option to enable runtime autoloading)

+- Execute `php artisan module:refresh`
+- Scans all your modules directories and writes autoload configuration to composer.json
+- Your existing composer.json is saved
+- Only writes classmap and PSR4 autoload and autoload-dev sections
+- Duplicate autoload entries (classmap and PSR4) are omitted

 ### Individual module configuration